 I didn’t know about the quilt top until several years after Laura Goff had died.
 But my great grandmother and I–the first and last of our family strand of oldest daughters–ended up sewing by hand on this same quilt.

 When Great Grandmother Laura died in 1962 (I was a freshman in college), the Periwinkle quilt top lay folded in a closet in the little house on N. 4th Street in Guthrie Center.
-It was still there when her daughter, my grandmother, died in 1987.

 No one wanted the quilt top of colorful pointy patches, set together with ecru octagons, with raw seams underneath.
 Well, the angle of the diamond-shaped pieces wasn’t quite right.
 The thing would not lie flat.
 As the quilter in the family, I was offered the curiously lumpy thing.